ESCOMP/CTSM/doc/source/tech_note/Decomposition/CLM50_Tech_Note_Decomposition.rst

 the model when restart files were written).

-The base acceleration terms for the two decomposition cascades are shown in Tables 15.1 and 15.3.
+The base acceleration terms for the two decomposition cascades are shown in Tables :numref:`Table Decomposition rate constants` and :numref:`Table Turnover times`.
 In addition to the base terms, CLM5 also includes a geographic term to the acceleration in order to apply larger values to high-latitude systems, where decomposition rates are particularly slow and thus equilibration can take significantly longer